Wicker Park (West Town)

 One thing that must be understood is from the Playboy’s perspective and many other long-time residents of Wicker Park, their culture and way of life they were used to was changing.
 White flight began for those that could afford the privilege, but many white families of Wicker Park were poor and could not afford to leave; therefore, they felt they had to stay and fight.
 It was also a fact that Hispanic gangs from mainly Lincoln Park were settling on these streets and were often unruly and criminal elements.
 Most of the Hispanic community condemned such behavior but they were rather powerless to help stop it especially since the police blamed the citizens and treated them unfairly causing citizens to not be as cooperative.
 It was best to stay out of police attention.

 Property was becoming cheaper in Wicker Park mainly because landlords were purchasing large mansions and larger houses and converting them into apartments that offered affordable rent for lower income residents.
 African American and Puerto Rican lower income migrants found these apartments to be affordable and moved in.
-2144 W. Schiller was an example of a building that was a former house converted into an affordable apartment building and that made it easy for Imperials to move in.
+Leavitt and Schiller was an example of a corner where buildings that were former houses were converted into affordable apartment buildings and that made it easy for near future Latin King gang leaders to move in like Ramon “King Papo” Santos.
 This practice was frowned upon by many Wicker Park residents.
 Greedy block busting real estate agencies didn’t help the situation as they came to Wicker Park preaching that the community was going to change to a high crime minority neighborhood soon.
 Wicker Park now experienced a high rate of white flight during the next two years and by the year 1964 Wicker Park was still a mostly white neighborhood but was already no longer an upper-class neighborhood as the upper classes were the first to bail out leaving their mansions to be converted into apartments for the poor.
 The area north of North Avenue was mostly untouched by this migratory change and this area was very much middle-class and working class white.
 Many residents in this area were striving to prevent this part of Wicker Park from changing in the 1960s and 1970s.

 Most of the African American migration was landing in the southwest quadrant in Oakley to Damen and Evergreen to Division.
 In the 1960s the southeast quadrant of the neighborhood was dominated by the Playboys as this part of Wicker Park was white in the 60s from Damen to Ashland and from Milwaukee Ave to Division.
 Puerto Rican migration mainly came to North Ave down to Milwaukee Ave/Evergreen Ave in the more central part of the community and of course everything north of North Ave up to Bloomingdale Trail was white.